mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 methods for developing talents.

-The first procedure is to gain acceptance to the order; this is generally Edu 8+, reflecting the character’s ability to show the appropriate devotion and understanding of practices and requirements.
+The first procedure is to gain acceptance to the order; this is generally Edu 8+, reflecting the character's ability to show the appropriate devotion and understanding of practices and requirements.
 A DM

 MYSTICAL ORDER PSIONICS APPROACH